The other day I was thinking about it and I realized – I finally had figured out a (somewhat!) affordable but fancy bedtime skincare routine.

 - THIS is my current skincare routine.
 I’ve updated a few things and will do a winter skincare post but that will give you the general idea.

-Lastly, this is just what works for me!
+Lastly, these are just the skincare products I love and what works for me!
 Everything mentioned in this post has been tested, vetted, and is fully Grace-approved!
 BUT if we have different skin types, this might not work for you.
 I’m 38 with dry skin.
 My biggest concerns are dehydration, fine lines, and texture.
+I will occasionally get a little bit oily (especially on my t-zone and get so annoyed by the larger pores on my nose!)

 I love love love a good double cleanse.
+It’s such a nice way to kick off your skin care routine!
 A balm to remove all my makeup, dirt and grime… and then a gel cleanser to get my skin really clean and prepped for skincare.
 Besides being super effective, it’s also just a really nice, luxurious ritual.
 I don’t double cleanse every night but I do it if I wore makeup, my skin feels dirty, I’ve been traveling, or I just want the ritual.
 If not, I’ll just pick one!

 THEN, use this Weleda Clarifying Gel Cleanser ($20).
-I love this cleanser.
+I love this cleanser – it’s my favorite face wash at this price point.
 It smells amazing and really deep cleans.
 Even though I have dry skin I really like this cleanser as it deep cleans, prepping my skin for moisture!

 Exfoliate (2-3x a week)